medvedevgroup/HowDeSBT/tutorial/README.md

 92864     0.100000 1         881393
 ```

-## Sorting matched queries by kmer hit counts, and adjusting for Bloom filter false positives.
+## Alternative for querying -- Sorting matched queries by kmer hit counts, and adjusting for Bloom filter false positives.

 _Note: the adjustment capability described here is not available for SBT's
 built with versions earlier than 2.0._